-dnssec-keymgr - Ensures correct DNSKEY coverage for a zone based on a defined policy dnssec-keymgr is a high level Python wrapper to facilitate the key rollover process for zones handled by BIND.
+dnssec-keymgr is a high level Python wrapper to facilitate the key rollover process for zones handled by BIND.
 It uses the BIND commands for manipulating DNSSEC key metadata: dnssec-keygen and dnssec-settime.

 DNSSEC policy can be read from a configuration file (default /etc/dnssec-policy.conf), from which the key parameters, publication and rollover schedule, and desired coverage duration for any given zone can be determined.
-This file may be used to define individual DNSSEC policies on a per-zone basis, or to set a default policy used for all zones.
+This file may be used to define individual DNSSEC policies on a per-zone basis, or to set a "default" policy used for all zones.